 Below are some current projects from the McCullough lab:

-Ecology and evolution of forest dung beetles
+Ecology and evolution of urban dung beetles

 Form and function of animal weapons